 Another common incentive program is one in which employees receive points for exercise activities they pursue outside of work.
 Employees track their activity aiming toward some milestone at which they receive a prize.
 This creates a fun and motivating experience where employees can track their progress and see their results.

-Health Activity Tracker™ is an online exercise and nutrition log that makes it simple for employees to report – and get wellness credits for – healthy behaviors.
+The Health Activity Tracker™ is an online exercise and nutrition log developed by Wellsource that makes it simple for employees to report – and get wellness credits for – healthy behaviors.
 The wellness program administrator can add health practices and other goals and assign point-values for them, and can easily see who qualifies for rewards.

 Other incentive ideas include paid time off, t-shirts, mugs, gym bags, sports clothing, and praise in the company newsletter.
 Regardless of the incentive you choose, remember that you are trying to communicate to your employees that you care about their health and are ready to partner with them to ensure they meet their goals.
 A well-aimed incentive can tell them just that!